barnardos/developer-manual/styleguides/pull-requests.md

   page.
 Github loses them if you rebase
 - Ensure that any relevant documentation (`README` files, things in the `doc` folder) is up to date with the changes

+#### What if we're reviewing our own work?

+This happens a bit in small teams – you pair on a thing and then there's no-one to review it who hasn't already worked on it.
+Sometimes reviewing your own work is unavoidable, but in these circumstances, open the PR, then walk away for a day.

+When you both come back to review the PR, you'll probably notice things that weren't obvious when you opened it.
+The time and space away from it is tremendously useful for avoiding merging things that you notice later aren't quite right.

 ### Addressing comments